 Similarly, course participants agree to refrain from:

-- Unwanted physical contact with others, or threats of such contact.
+- Sexual harassment, sexual misconduct, unwanted physical contact with others, or threats of such contact.

 - Misappropriation of Laboratory property or excessive personal use of resources.